4 recent food VAT cases that show why classification matters more than ever

 Her efforts — from an online petition to a 200-mile walk from Manchester to Downing Street — led to Martyn's Law receiving Royal Assent in spring 2025.

-Our opening panel will tackle compliance, safety and crisis management, chaired by Claire Burrows, Partner in our regulatory team, with Dawn Holmes (Campus Security Manager, Google), Jack Busby (Head of Retail, Landsec), James Hiom (Director, JKH Partnerships) and Chris Brook-Carter (CEO, Retail Trust).
+Our opening panel focused on how retailers are responding to heightened risks around compliance, safety and crisis management amid rising retail crime, antisocial behaviour and evolving legal duties.
+Chaired by Claire Burrows, a Partner in our regulatory team, the discussion brought together insights from Dawn Holmes (Google), Jack Busby (Landsec), James Hiom (JKH Partnerships) and Chris Brook‑Carter (Retail Trust).

-Partner and Head of Intellectual Property and Technology Colin Bell will chair the second panel with Shakie Kawuyu (Data and Analytics Director, RSM), exploring the opportunities and threats facing retail as digital transformation accelerates — including AI, social commerce, cybersecurity, ransomware, counterfeits and deepfakes.
+Partner and Head of Intellectual Property and Technology Colin Bell chaired the second panel with Shakie Kawuyu (RSM), Andrew Tyrrell (Dunelm) and Magdalena Hesse (Next), exploring the opportunities and threats facing retail as digital transformation accelerates — including AI, social commerce, cybersecurity, ransomware, counterfeits and deepfakes.

-Chaired by Partner and Chartered Trade Mark Attorney Hannah Fawcett with panellists including Nick Thornton (Founder, Aver), John Mulvihill (The Regatta Group) and litigation Partner Helen Otty, the session will cover responding to attacks on your reputation — including defamation and malicious falsehood — and managing external communications.
+Chaired by Partner and Chartered Trade Mark Attorney Hannah Fawcett with panellists including Nick Thornton (Founder, Aver), John Mulvihill (The Regatta Group) and litigation Partner Helen Otty, we delved into how trust is earned through consistency, credibility and clear values — rather than surface‑level messaging — and how reputational risk often arises not from a single event but from how organisations respond when issues emerge.

 A specialist property litigator, Helena has led our retail sector team since 2021.
 She’s a regular industry commentator in publications such as Estates Gazette, Business Live and This is Money and both hosts and speaks at conferences across the country.